 By looking at a much broader picture of what supports the wellbeing of communities, the TPI’s asset-based approach shows what’s already going well and highlights that different areas experience different challenges.

-Founded in 2010, Centre for Thriving Places (the new name for Happy City), has gained a global reputation for combining academic rigour with practical, accessible and adaptable tools that support positive change.
-Our consulting, training and measurement tools support a shift away from defining personal or societal success in terms of growing consumption towards wellbeing for people and planet.
+Founded in 2010, Centre for Thriving Places has gained a global reputation for combining academic rigour with practical, accessible and adaptable tools that support positive change.
+Our consulting, training and measurement tools help put a wellbeing approach into practice, supporting people, place and planet to thrive.

 The Thriving Places Index is a brilliant tool for debating what we think matters most in our lives, exploring just how different parts of the UK are doing, and asking why there are such vast differences between them.
 This is just the kind of metric needed to steer us wisely through the 21st century.Kate Raworth – Economist and Author of Doughnut Economics